"I Know A Lot More Things About You" removal guide

-As we mentioned in the second paragraph, these emails contain words that have letters replaced with symbols that closely resemble them.
-Here is a "clean" version of the this text:
+As mentioned, these emails contain words that have certain characters replaced with symbols that closely resemble them.
+Here is a "clean" version of the above text:

 Your password is *****.
 I know a lot more thngs about you than that.